Hematopoiesis & Hematologic Malignancies

 Theme 1: Hematopoiesis (H)

 - Aim 1.
-To better understand the mechanistic regulation of human and mouse hematopoietic stem cells (HSC) and progenitor cells (HPC).
+Regulation of human and mouse hematopoietic stem (HSC) and progenitor (HPC) cells.

 - Aim 2.
-To increase engraftment and mobilization of HSCs and HPCs.
+HSC and HPC engraftment, mobilization and transplantation.

 Theme 2: Hematologic Malignancies (HM)

 - Aim 2.
-To better understand the relationship of hematologic malignancies and the bone microenvironment.
+Hematologic malignancies and bone microenvironment.